brakmic/purescript-redux/README.md

 A library for using the Redux state container with PureScript.

+The currently supported version of Redux is <a href="https://github.com/rackt/redux/releases/tag/v3.2.1" target="_blank">v3.2.1</a>

 An article describing the architecture of this library can be found <a href="http://blog.brakmic.com/managing-application-state-with-purescript-redux/">here</a>.

 ### Implementation Status